 What do you know about Mongolia and the Olympics?

-Firstly, that Mongolia has National Olympic Committee?
-Those of who have been to Ulaanbaatar may have passed it by at Olympic House on Chinggis Avenue without realising.
+Did you know that Mongolia has a National Olympic Committee?
+Those who have been to Ulaanbaatar may have passed it by at Olympic House on Chinggis Avenue without realising.

 Did you know that Mongolia first participated at the Olympic Games in 1964?
 Since then, it has sent athletes to compete in all but one of the summer games (Mongolia was part of the boycott of the 1984 Summer Olympics led by the Soviet Union).
 Also, Mongolia first competed at the Summer Paralympic Games in 2000, and has competed in every edition of the Summer Paralympics.

 Did you know that Mongolia won their first gold medal at the 2008 Beijing Olympics (Judo, men’s half heavyweight (100kg) won by Naidangiin Tüvshinbayar).
 It then went and won a second (in the bantamweight boxing).
 They then also took a third gold at the 2008 Paralympics when Baatarjav Dambadondog won the men’s archery recurve standing competition.
 On the occasion of the wins, Mongolians took to the streets of UB in instantaneous celebration – those clever entrepreneurial kids, who always know exactly what to sell when were out selling the Mongolian flag.
 The city erupted in a flood of vodka toasts, the national anthem, blaring car horns, and an explosion of fireworks – the nation’s flag flying from hands, vehicles and the tallest buildings.
 Main street junctions came to a complete standstill – anyone who needed to get anywhere gave up and stayed and celebrated instead.